Geonovum/ogc-api-testbed/docs/docs/howto/howto_platform.md

 ## 5. Adapt Ansible Config

-Most of the configuration specific to the server is stored under `git/ansible/hosts` (Ansible inventories) and `git/ansible/vars`.
+Most of the configuration that is specific to your new server is stored under `git/ansible/hosts` (Ansible inventories) and `git/ansible/vars` (variables and SSH keys).

 Most files are encrypted with `Ansible Vault`.
 You will need to create your own (encrypted) version of these encrypted files.
 For many files an example file is given.

 ### Ansible Hosts
 The hostname is crucial to services functioning.
 Two steps: